BuleandraGeorge/Parazitii-Fan-Page/Parazitii Fan Page/ReadMe.md

 For README: click on the "Paraziti Fan Page >>> README.MD.<br>
 </p>
 <p>
-If you want run the code locally, you have to acces the link provided above and in the top-right corner you will see a green button named GitPod, you have press on it, after couple seconds the page GitPod will be loaded and after that you have to go in the terminal and type "python3 -m http.server" (without quotes) and then click on "Open Ports" and there you will see a port named "8000 - Open" and you have to press "Open Browser" then click on "Paraziti Fan Page" and then click on "Pages" and the website will be displayed.
+If you want run the code locally, you have to acces the link provided above and:<br>
+ - in the top-right corner you will see a green button named GitPod, you have press on it, after couple seconds GitPod page will be loaded,<br>
+ - now you have to go in the terminal and type "python3 -m http.server" (without quotes), to do that you can press on the "Terminal" button in top-left of screen or CTRL+SHIFT+` shortkey,<br>
+ - a new port (port 8000) will be open, the port can be seen in "Open Ports", and for port 8000 you have to press "Open Browser" then click on "Paraziti Fan Page" and then click on "Pages" and the website will be displayed.
 </p>
 <h1>Credits</h1>
 <h2>Content</h2>
 <p>
 The content:<br>
-    - "Who they are?":was copied from Wikipedia first paragraph, following <a href="https://en.wikipedia.org/wiki/Parazi%C8%9Bii." target="_blank">link</a><br>
+    - "Who they are?":was copied from Wikipedia first paragraph, following <a href="https://en.wikipedia.org/wiki/Parazi%C8%9Bii." target="_blank">link</a>.<br>
     - "Awards": was copied from google link:following <a href="https://www.google.com/search?sxsrf=ALeKk021SgMnLY0EDO1QWGo_FD3uvzFdpg:1583422776955&q=parazi%C8%9Bii+nominaliz%C4%83ri&stick=H4sIAAAAAAAAAOPgE
     -LUz9U3MDXIik_SUspOttJPLE8sSoGQ8eWZeXmpRVZ5-bmZeYklmfl5xYtYJQoSixKrMk_MzsxUgEjkZFYdaS7KBABbvoyGTAAAAA&sa=X&ved=2ahUKEwjl-pjB1YPoAhWTTRUIHUHUC-wQ6BMoADAcegQIEBAC&sxsrf=ALeKk021SgMnLY0EDO1QWGo_FD3uvzFdpg:
     1583422776955&biw=1366&bih=625" target="_blank">link</a><br>